hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/AWK_module.md

 awk ' { counter[$3] += 1 } END { for (feature in counter){ print feature, counter[feature] } }' my_gtf.gtf
 ```

-## MFC
+## A helpful use case of `awk`

-We will end by taking a look at MFC (my favorite code).
-This is an `awk` one liner I use all the time.
+We will end by taking a look at an `awk` one liner that is super helpful when you are working through your own bioinformatics analyses.

 ```bash
 for ((i=1; i<=10; i+=1))